-The remaining sub-sections of the study are devoted to literature review which focuses on theoretical framework and hypotheses development and methods section which details how the empirical study was carried out in accordance with scientific guidelines and ethics.
-Others sections include the results and discussion section, which provide information on the findings of the study as well as extensive discussion based on previous empirical postulations, conclusions which focus on the current state of affairs regarding the empirical stance of the nature of association existing among the constructs in the context of the study, implications for policy, practice and theory, limitations of the study and suggestions for further studies.
+The remaining sub-sections of the study are devoted to the literature review which focuses on the theoretical framework and hypotheses development and the methods section which details how the empirical study was carried out following scientific guidelines and ethics.
+Other sections include the results and discussion section, which provide information on the findings of the study as well as extensive discussion based on previous empirical postulations, and conclusions that focus on the current state of affairs regarding the empirical stance of the nature of association existing among the constructs in the context of the study, implications for policy, practice, and theory, limitations of the study and suggestions for further studies.

-2. Theoretical Framework and Hypothesis Work life balance and career progression
+2. Theoretical Framework and Hypothesis Work-life balance and career progression

-The phrase "work-life balance" is used by stakeholders in a number of ways and with various connotations.
+The phrase "work-life balance" is used by stakeholders in several ways and with various connotations.
 The subject of work-life balance has drawn a lot of interest over the past 20 years from businesses, employees, politicians, academia, and the media.
-For a number of reasons, worries about finding a work-life balance have become more important (Oyewobi, Oke, Adeneye, Jimoh & Windapo, 2022; Andrade, Westover & Kupka, 2019).
-According to Kim-Appel, Appel, Newman, and Parr (2007), working mothers will increasingly become the norm rather than the exception as more women join the workforce as a result of demographic and socioeconomic shifts.
-Technology advancements like cell phones, email, and fax have made it easier for business commitments to intrude into personal and family life.
+For some reason, worries about finding a work-life balance have become more important (Oyewobi, Oke, Adeneye, Jimoh & Windapo, 2022; Andrade, Westover & Kupka, 2019).
+According to Appel and Kim-Appel (2007), more women are entering the workforce due to demographic and social changes, and working mothers becoming the norm rather than the exception.
+Technological advancements like cell phones, email, and fax machines have made it easier for business commitments to intrude into personal and family life.
 Jenkins, Bhanugopan, and Lockhart (2016) claim that the transition to global competition has increased the need for organizations and individuals to be more flexible and change-sensitive.
-It is now necessary for businesses to implement work-life balance initiatives in order to recruit and retain talent, not just from conventional sources but also from untapped and diverse social classes (Beltrán-Martn, Roca-Puig, Escrig-Tena & Bou-Llusar, 2008).
-This is because there is a current talent shortage and the possibility that the workforce will age.
+It is now necessary for businesses to implement work-life balance initiatives to enable them to recruit and retain talent, not just from conventional sources but also from untapped and diverse social classes (Beltrán-Martn, Roca-Puig, Escrig-Tena & Bou-Llusar, 2008).
+This is because there is a talent shortage and the possibility that the workforce will age.

 The socioeconomic classes whose lifestyles necessitate greater attention to the balance between work and life include working women and various types of minorities (Ulshafer, Potgeisser & Lima, 2005).
-Because of this, it is essential that we investigate the female employees of MoGCSP.
-In order to ensure potential commercial viability, organizations should, according to Godbey, Crawford, and Shen (2010), ensure that a practical and effective work-life balance policy is not only legislated but would also support and meet the needs of both the company and its employees.
-Policies promoting work-life balance, which are occasionally made reference to as "flexible working" in practice, cover a variety of employment options, including part-time work, job sharing, flexibility, term-time work, shift work, compressed hours, teleporting or e-working, homework, career vacations, research leave, zero hours, contracts, and voluntary reduced worktime (Javed, Khan, Yasir, Aamir & Ahmed, 2014).
-According to Adame, Caplliure, and Miguel (2016), the main objective of such work-time rules is to achieve a balance between work and domestic responsibilities that is fair and beneficial to both employers and employees.
+Because of this, we must investigate the female employees of MoGCSP.
+To ensure potential commercial viability, organizations should, according to Godbey, Crawford, and Shen (2010), ensure that a practical and effective work-life balance policy is not only legislated but also supports and meets the needs of both the company and its employees.
+Policies promoting work-life balance, which are occasionally referred to as "flexible working" in practice, cover a variety of employment options, including part-time work, job sharing, flexibility, term-time work, shift work, compressed hours, teleporting or eworking, homework, career vacations, research leave, zero hours, contracts, and voluntarily reduced worktime (Javed, Khan, Yasir, Aamir & Ahmed, 2014).
+According to Adame, Caplliure, and Miquel (2016), the main objective of such work-time rules is to achieve a balance between work and domestic responsibilities that is fair and beneficial to both employers and employees.
 These initiatives that were introduced via an employer-employee dialogue process are the most successful ones (Cabanac, & Hartley, 2013).